 The Harbourside.
 Straight forward no frills cafe on the harbour which does a very good value breakfast.

 The Orangery at Penlee House Museum.
-Great cafe serving fresh reasonably priced home made food.
+Just 2 minute walk away with a lovely outdoor terrace.Great cafe serving fresh reasonably priced home cooked, wholesome food.
 (Closed Sundays)

 The Copper Spoon, Marazion.
-If you are visiting St. Michaels Mount make some time to get a coffee and cake from this lovely cafe in Marazion
+If you are visiting St. Michaels Mount make some time to get a coffee and cake from this lovely cafe in Marazion.

 The Shore at the end of Morrab Road is a top end restaurant (£££££) run by chef Bruce Rennie.
 Bookings only.

 The Old Coastguard, Mousehole.
-Fabulous food/fabulous setting.
+Fabulous food, fabulous setting.
+Lovely big garden.